 Ref No. 7.4

 Annual Monitoring Indicator Monitoring Targe t Monitoring Trigger

 LOCAL: Meeting the identified short term need for authorised local Gypsy and Traveller Accommodation.
-Provision of an gypsy and trave pitches at 'Land Llangan' to mee accommodation ller site for two to the East of t the identified Failure to meet the short-term gypsy and traveller accommodation needs by 2018.
+Provision of an authorised gypsy and traveller site for two Failure to meet the short-term gypsy and traveller accommodation needs by 2018.

 Performance

-AMR 1: 2018 - 201 9 AMR 2: 2019 - 2020
+AMR 1: 2018 - 2019 AMR 2: 2019 - 2020